Preserve folder structures

 Once you have confirmed everything is all good, we can upload the files to the ADC while preserving the directory structure.

 First, get the data package loaded into your R session as usual.
-I recommend not attempting any EML edits while you do these steps, this update adding the files is best done on it’s own, and EML edits can be done on the next version.
+I recommend not attempting any EML edits while you do these steps.
+This update of adding the files is best done on it’s own, and EML edits can be done on the next version.

 If you don’t know the difference between an absolute and relative path, read on.
 It is SUPER IMPORTANT!